 Venus, Software Engineer at Rockbot

-Having good business and financial skills can give cloud professionals a better understanding of the company that’s employing them and its goals.
-Familiarizing themselves with terms like return on investment (ROI), profit margins, or cash flow can give them a competitive edge in the labor market.
+Having good business and financial skills can give cloud professionals a better understanding of their role in a company.
+Familiarizing yourself with terms like return on investment (ROI), profit margins, or cash flow can give them a competitive edge in the labor market, as it will allow you to better connect your role as a cloud computing professional to the organization’s overall goals.
+This knowledge can also benefit you when looking to negotiate salaries or job roles.

 Where to Find Cloud Computing Jobs

-When it comes to looking for jobs in cloud computing, there are many platforms that you can visit, including job boards, employers’ websites, and cloud computing communities and forums.
+When it comes to looking for cloud computing jobs, there are many platforms that you can visit, including job boards, employers’ websites, and cloud computing communities and forums.
 Let’s take a closer look at each of these options.

 Job boards are the most popular way of finding job openings in this day and age.
 You are better off looking for opportunities at a tech-specific job platform, such as Cloudy Jobs, Dice, Hired, or AngelList.
-However, don’t disregard the more general ones like Indeed, LinkedIn, Glassdoor, and LinkUp.
-You may also want to check out Stack Overflow and Women In Technology International (WITI).
+However, don’t disregard the more general ones like Indeed, LinkedIn, or Glassdoor.

 Industry Communities and Forums